 It doesn't matter in the above example that Dan brought the phone into prison by mistake . . . it's not necessary for the prosecution to prove that he intentionally kept the phone on his person in prison.
 It also doesn't matter that no prisoner got a hold of the phone.
 Simply bringing a phone onto prison grounds is an offense in Nevada.

 Note that it's also illegal to give an inmate with weapons, alcohol or drugs.
 And it's illegal for prisoners to possess weapons, drugs or phones.
-Learn more in our articles on the Nevada crime of furnishing weapons, alcohol or drugs to prisoners and the Nevada crime of prisoners possessing drugs, weapons, or phones.
+Learn more in our articles on the Nevada crime of furnishing weapons, alcohol or drugs to prisoners and the Nevada crime of prisoners possessing drugs or weapons (NRS 212.160).

 The most common defense to the Nevada crime of bringing a phone into a prison is that there's insufficient evidence to sustain a conviction.
 The prosecution has the burden to prove the defendant guilty beyond a reasonable doubt.
 So as long as the defense attorney can show that the state's evidence is inadequate, the charges should be dropped.

 Penalties for furnishing phones to prisoners in Nevada under NRS 212.165